EIT-Pathogena/client/docs/autocomplete.md

     command -v pathogena > /dev/null 2>&1 && eval "$(_PATHOGENA_COMPLETE=bash_source pathogena)"
 ```

-Tab completion can optionally be enabled by adding the following lines to your shell source files.
+Tab completion can optionally be enabled by adding the lines output by the command to your shell source files.
 This will enable the ability to press tab after writing `pathogena ` to list possible sub-commands.
 It can also be used
 for sub-command options, if `--` is entered prior to pressing tab.